desmondcheongzx/bpf-scope/README.md

 ## Usage

 To recompile the TCP-BPF program, run `make tcp` inside the `src/` directory.
-A `tcp.o` ELF object file should be generated.
+A `tcp` binary should be generated.

-To attach the TCP-BPF program, run `tools/load.sh tcp` from the project's root directory.
-To detach it, run `tools/unload.sh tcp`.
+To attach the TCP-BPF program, run `tools/load.sh config_tcp` (this is the name of the BPF program in `src/tcp.bpf.c`).
+To detach it, run `tools/unload.sh config_tcp`.
 The bpf program's debugging output is sent to `/sys/kernel/debug/tracing/trace_pipe`.

 ## BPF programming